ekelhala/pico-weather/README.md

 # pico-weather

-A weather station for Pico W. It uses MQTT to send sensor data from the Pico to a server, which processes and distributes it via an API.
+A weather station for Raspberry Pi Pico W. It uses MQTT to send sensor data from the Pico to a NodeJS server which processes, saves it to a MongoDB database, and finally distributes it via an API.
 The data can be viewed directly through the backend API, or graphically by using the provided frontend application.
+Different kinds of weather data are available currently: temperature, humidity, daylight level and UV index.
+One complete, working station is run by me, and it is available [here](https://picoweather.live)

 ## Project structure